-There is a statutory residence test introduced from 6 April 2013 (that is, for the 2013/14 tax year onwards), subject to transitional rules in certain cases.
+A statutory residence test was introduced from 6 April 2013 (that is, for the 2013/14 tax year onwards), subject to transitional rules in certain cases.

-An individual is automatically a non-UK resident if he meets one of the conditions of the "automatic overseas test".
-If not, the person will qualify as a UK tax resident by satisfying one of the conditions for the "automatic UK test".
-If the automatic tests are not satisfied, an individual's tax residence status is determined by reference to the "significant ties test", the test considers the extent of his ties to the UK.
+An individual is automatically a non-UK resident if he meets one of the conditions of the 'automatic overseas test'.
+If not, the person will qualify as a UK tax resident by satisfying one of the conditions for the 'automatic UK test'.
+If the automatic tests are not satisfied, an individual's tax residence status is determined by reference to the 'significant ties test', the test considers the extent of his ties to the UK.
 The statutory test is intended to provide greater certainty as to whether or not an individual is a UK tax resident.
 However, it is quite complex and it is recommended that detailed advice on an individual's personal circumstances is obtained.
-HM Revenue and Customs have produced guidance on the statutory resident test which can be found at www.gov.uk/government/uploads/system/uploads/attachment_data/file/381705/rdr3_1_.pdf.
+HM Revenue and Customs have produced guidance on the statutory resident test which can be found at www.hmrc.gov.uk/international/rdr3.pdf.

 Tax resident employees

-The tax-free personal allowance for the 2015/16 tax year is GB£10,600.
-The personal allowance is withdrawn gradually for those with adjusted net income of more than GB£100,000 so that no personal allowance is available when income exceeds GB£121,200.
+The tax-free personal allowance for the 2013/14 tax year is GB£9,440.
+The personal allowance is withdrawn gradually for those with adjusted net income of more than GB£100,000 so that no personal allowance is available when income exceeds GB£118,880.

 Additional rate.
 Paid on taxable earnings over GB£150,000 at a rate of 45%.

-There is also a 0% starting rate for savings income only, with a limit of the first GB£5,000 of taxable income (that is, income above the personal allowance).
-If an individual's taxable non-savings income is above this limit then the 0% rate does not apply.
-A new personal savings allowance will be introduced from 6 April 2016 to remove tax on up to GB£1,000 of savings income for basic rate taxpayers and up to GB£500 for higher rate tax payers.
-Additional rate taxpayers will not receive an allowance.
+There is also a 10% starting rate for savings income only, with a limit of the first GB£2,790 of taxable income (that is, income above the personal allowance).
+If an individual's taxable non-savings income is above this limit then the 10% rate does not apply.

 Non-tax resident employees